 Continuing my quest for strange words and phrases to uncover the etymology or origin stories.
 Gotta love language!
 Well, at least I do!
-For previous entries on this topic, a blog category search for “vocabulary” will bring up the archived posts.
-Enjoy!
+For a list of all my archived posts covering the topic: VOCABULARY Enjoy!

 Gargoyle is a stone figure that forms part of the gutter system of medieval cathedrals.
 It is a spout, in the shape of some grotesque creature, that carries rainwater away from the walls of the building.
 The word is from the Old French gargouille, or throat, and is a reference to the water passing through the throat of the stone figure.
 The same root gives us the modern noun and verb gargle.